DrDjanGo09/Discord-Movie-Bot/README.md

 - `EMBED_COLOR_*`: Hex colors for different playback states
 - `PROGRESS_BAR_LENGTH`: Length of progress bar (default: 25)
 - `SHOW_THUMBNAIL`: Show movie/TV posters (true/false)

+#### Media Info Scraping and Caching
+- The bot caches scraped media info and only re-scrapes when the playing title changes.
+- Cache hits are used silently to reduce log noise and external requests.
+- Set `ENABLE_MEDIA_INFO_SCRAPING=true` to enable scraping.

 ## 🚀 Usage